 Furthermore, we launched a program of live-streamed events titled 'Fujitra Radio with Leaders' that allowed employees to watch interviews with Fujitsu's executive leaders, thereby gaining insights into their individual purposes and thoughts on transformation.
 The 28 executives took turns participating in this weekly program, which attracted an overall audience of 45,000.
 Ninety percent of viewers said the interviews gave them a greater affinity for these executive leaders.
 Through such promotional measures, Fujitsu aims to generate individual and organizational behavior transformation by helping employees to discover their own purpose and by reconciling everyone's own purpose with Fujitsu's Purpose.

 Sustainability Contribution Awards

-A total of 127 entries were submitted by a wide range of Fujitsu Group companies, and two Grand Awards and six Excellence Awards were presented.
+In FY2021, a total of 166 applications were received from Fujitsu Group companies worldwide, resulting in the presentation of two Grand Awards and seven Excellence Awards.
 Overviews of the two Grand Award recipient projects appear below.

 Unifying Diverse Stakeholders through Transparent Supply Chain Solutions that Address Societal Challenges

 - Fujitsu supports and implements sustainable initiatives for many customers and stakeholders, using blockchain to deter activity in the gray zone and ensure end-to-end reliability as well as transparency and traceability that transcends industries and business sectors for global commodities trading.
 These projects also offer benefits including protection for producers, elimination of water resource shortages, and the achievement of carbon offsets.

 - Solution case studies: Sustainable water purification and water trading platforms, a rice trading platform, and projects to ensure traceability in areas such as the food manufacturing industry, in the reuse of end-of-life Electric Vehicle batteries, and in the fashion industry.